-All levels of government are continually entering into contracts for various types of construction projects.
-This includes Federal, state and local agencies that build and renovate everything from commercial office buildings to major highways.
-The Certificate in Construction Contracting program covers all facets of the public bidding and contract award process.
+Organizations, especially government entities, are continually entering into contracts for construction projects to build and renovate everything from commercial buildings to major highways.
+This certificate, which was designed for those in the public construction contracting arena, covers many facets of the public bidding and contract award process.